 Description: The digital sr-type flip flop is a one-bit, edge-triggered storage element that will store data whenever the clk input line transitions from low to high (ZERO to ONE).
-The value stored (i.e., the out value) will depend on the s and r input pin values, and will be:
+The

-In addition, asynchronous set and reset signals exist, and each of the three methods of changing the stored output of the d_srff have separate load values and delays associated with them.
+In addition, asynchronous set and reset signals exist, and each of the three methods of changing the stored output of the d\srff have separate load values and delays associated with them.
 You may also specify separate rise and fall delay values that are added to those specified for the input lines; these allow for more faithful reproduction of the output characteristics of different IC fabrication technologies.